 As the collective voice for our bioscience community, Oregon Bio is responsible for communicating the industry’s economic impact, issues and challenges to the public sector, educators and the general public.

 Oregon Bio promotes the growth and continually seeks ways to support sustainability and growth in the life science, bioscience, biotechnology and device manufacturing sectors.
 Oregon Bio offers a host of member services to lower operational costs and promote partnering, so members can achieve their scientific, economic and social potential.
-Oregon Bio is a nonprofit association and an affiliate of the Biotechnology Innovation Organization.
+Oregon Bio is an affiliate of the Biotechnology Innovation Organization.

 The Oregon Bioscience Association provides a unified voice for the Oregon bioscience community by: